GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

     - Response: `200 OK` (success)
     - Error responses: `404 Not Found` (ticketId not found), `422 Unprocessable Entity` (validation of ticketId) or `500 Internal Server Error` (generic error)
-    - Response body: An array of objects, for each containing messageId, sender, expertId (optional), content, attachments (array of objects, for each containing attachmentId, name and type) and time.
+    - Response body: An array of objects, ordered chronologically, for each containing messageId, sender, expertId ( optional), content, attachments (array of objects, for each containing attachmentId, name and type) and time.
 An error message in case of error
       ```